isislab-unisa/ABM_Comparison/README.md

 * **Schelling**: a simple segregation model where the agents are placed in a two-dimensional grid moving depending on the status of their neighbors.
 * **ForestFire**: a stochastic cellular automaton model reproducing a spreading forest fire.

-Implementation provided by the ABM tools' authors have been used if available.
+Implementation provided by the ABM tools' authors have been used if available and are not reported here.
 Otherwise, the model is been developed from scratch following the platforms guidelines, documentation, and examples.
 Each model is been implemented to be as similar as possible among the different tools included; however, the differences between the tools introduce some inevitably variance.

 The following table summarize which models is provided by the ABM tools' authors (:white_check_mark:) and which has been developed from scratch (:x:).